Takeno/mtg-policy-changes/ipg.md

 Cards in different sleeves, tokens, and double-faced cards for which checklists are being used are ignored when determining deck (not sideboard) legality.

-If a player is unable to locate cards (or identical equivalents) from their main deck, treat it as a Decklist Problem.
+If a player is unable to locate cards (or identical equivalents) from their main deck, treat it as a Decklist Problem instead.
 If sideboard cards are missing, make a note of this, but issue no penalty.

 Examples